Sara-Cagle/spreadsheet/README.md

 ---

 Users will upload a CSV file into the browser.
-This file will contain user data that includes the Subject_ID, Dx, race, and loci.
+This file will contain user patient that includes the Subject_ID, Dx, race, and loci.
 Other information may be included, but these pieces of data must be in this order.
 For example:
 Subject_ID, Dx, Age of Onset, Race, DBQ1 1, etc
 is okay, but